-The big idea comes down simple, we want to clean/chase off the viruses, dispel wind-cold (in most of the cases) and boost the immune system.
+The big idea for cold/flu prevention comes down simple, we want to clean/chase off the viruses, dispel wind-cold (in most of the cases) and boost the immune system.

 First thing first, basic hygiene and fresh air circulation when temperature permits are actually very helpful.

 Most of cold/flu viruses enter through our nasal passage.
 Even though most people find nasal irrigation is neither pleasant nor sexy, the salt-water rinse does the trick!
 It washes off most airborne pathogens and moisturize the nasal pathway to help prevent cold/flu.

 *Saline nasal spray from pharmacy works just fine, or if you are fancy, you may want to get a neti pot.